British eco-chef · Food-systems provocateur

 The food system is the biggest climate lever no one is pulling.
 Chefs are the only profession with their hands on it every single day.

 For thirty years, sustainability in hospitality meant a recycled menu card and a paragraph about provenance.
-I wanted to know what would happen if you ran a kitchen as if the planet were on the pass.
+I wanted to know what would happen if you ran a kitchen as if the planet were actually on the pass — not as a side project, but as the whole brief.

 Portrait of chef Justin Horne.